LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 >
 >* Close the 'Publisher: best candidate's score' facet, but leave the 'Publisher: Judgement' facet open
 >
->If you look at the Publisher column, you should see some cells have found one or more matches - the potential matches are show in a list in each cell.
+>If you look at the Publisher column, you should see some cells have found one or more matches - the potential matches are shown in a list in each cell.
 Next to each potential match there is a 'tick' and a 'double tick'.
 To accept a reconciliation match you can use the 'tick' options in cells.
 The 'tick' accepts the match for the single cell, the 'double tick' accepts the match for all identical cells.
 >
 >* Create a text facet on the Publisher column
 >* Choose 'International Union of Crystallography'